 Methylcellulose (MC) is a hydrophilic compound derived from cellulose, a polysaccharide consisting of many linked D-glucose units.
 Depending on the R groups attached to it, MC can be characterized as a variety of reagents; such as, hypromellose (HPMC), or hydroxyethyl cellulose (HEC), as detailed in Figure 12.
-Each has slightly different characteristics; but generally, these cellulose derivatives are non-toxic and not allergenic, though also not digestible.
-This is why they see a lot of use for products that need to pass through the digestive system [27].
+Each has slightly different characteristics; but generally, these cellulose derivatives are non-toxic and not allergenic, though also not digestible [35].

 Figure 12 - The general structure for cellulose products.
-R = H, $CH_3$ for methylcellulose and $R = CH_2CH(OH)CH_3$ for hydroxypropyl methylcellulose (hypromellose).
+R = H, CH_3 for methylcellulose and $R = CH_2CH(OH)CH_3$ for hydroxypropyl methylcellulose (hypromellose).
 The R chains mostly vary the molecular weight of the compound, which affects gel strength, but not gelation temperature.
 Studies have shown that methylcellulose has the greatest effect on viscosity and gel strength when mixed with poloxamer solutions.
-Image from [27].
+Image from [35].

-Typically, MC and its various forms are used as thickeners and emulsifiers, constipation treatments, lubricants, glues/binders, foam stabilizers, dough strengtheners, and long-term drug release gels [27-29].
-This final application is the reason they have been used many times in conjunction with poloxamer gels for sustained drug release formulations [30].
+Typically, MC and its various forms are used as thickeners and emulsifiers, constipation treatments, lubricants, glues/binders, foam stabilizers, dough strengtheners, and long-term drug release gels [35-37].
+This final application is the reason they have been used many times in conjunction with poloxamer gels for sustained drug release formulations [38].

-Like poloxamer 407, MC forms a micellar, thermoreversible gel when mixed in sufficient quantities (>1 % w/w) with water [28, 31].
+Like poloxamer 407, MC forms a micellar, thermoreversible gel when mixed in sufficient quantities (>1 w/w%) with water [36, 39].
 Also like poloxamer 407, the micelles form from interactions between the hydrophobic parts of the polysaccharide.
-This property has helped increase poloxamer gel strength in other studies [30].
+This property has helped increase poloxamer gel strength in other studies [38].

 As Figure 13 shows, as the MC concentration in solution increases, the gelation temperature decreases.
-This property is also dependent on the number of methoxy group substitutions (recall R = H or CH3), which also affects gel strength [28].
-It should be noted that the dashed lines in the figure means that the incipient gelation temperature (IGT) is below the incipient precipitation temperature (IPT), and while it is possible to make these solutions, it is difficult to keep the MC from precipitating out [28].
+This property is also dependent on the number of methoxy group substitutions (recall R = H or CH_3), which also affects gel strength [36].
+It should be noted that the dashed lines in the figure means that the incipient gelation temperature (IGT) is below the incipient precipitation temperature (IPT), and while it is possible to make these solutions, it is difficult to keep the MC from precipitating out [36].
 Unfortunately, like poloxamer 407, MC also precipitates out of solution at higher temperatures.
-This usually occurs about 15-20 °C above the IGT [28].
+This usually occurs about 15-20°C above the IGT [36].

 Another disadvantage to using MC is that cellulose is resistant to biodegradation.
-Tests show that it can take over 20 days to biodegrade by at least 96% [32].
-In vivo studies have shown MC is a safe cerebral and ophthamlic tissue scaffold, even at high concentrations (8 % w/w), and that foreign body reaction was relatively mild; cellulose derivatives can be converted into biocompatible materials by physical and/or chemical transformation [33-35].
-MC is FDA approved for ingestion, topical, and ophthalmic applications, as well as intramuscular injections [29, 36].
+Tests show that it can take over 20 days to biodegrade by at least 96% [40].
+In vivo studies have shown MC is a safe cerebral and ophthamlic tissue scaffold, even at high concentrations (8 w/w%), and that foreign body reaction was relatively mild; cellulose derivatives can be converted into biocompatible materials by physical and/or chemical transformation [41-43].
+MC is FDA approved for ingestion, topical, and ophthalmic applications, as well as intramuscular injections [37, 44].

 Figure 13 - Gelation temperature vs. concentration for different MC polymers.
 Methocel is a trademarked name.
 Methocel A is methylcellulose, while Methocel F and E are hydroxypropyl methylcellulose.
-Dashed lines indicate that the IGT is below the IPT, which means the solution is difficult or impossible to make.
+Dashed lines indicate solutions that are difficult or impossible to make.
 Higher concentrations of methylcellulose could form a gel at the same temperature as the poloxamer, which, although unnecessary, would increase gel strength more significantly as the methylcellulose could form a gel interacting with itself as well as with the poloxamer.
-Image from [28].
+Image from [36].